-This strategy perhaps is isn’t the most appealing if you’re looking to win big at the tables.
+This strategy perhaps isn’t the most exciting if you’re looking to win big at the tables.
 It’s a mere case of betting the same amount in each round whether you win or you lose.
 It’s as straightforward as that.

 While this approach doesn’t appeal to many gamblers, it’s a discipled and sensible way to bet on Roulette (provided your stakes aren’t too high).
 Applying it means that you’re far less likely to spiral into losses by trying to recoup losses in larger stakes.

 Whatever roulette strategy you decide to apply, be aware of the potential for losing money.
 In any approach, remember that you’re playing against the house edge — which cannot be beaten in any way.
 Be sure to avoid risky strategies which attempt to redeem losses by exponentially betting more on each round.
 Above all, recognise that luck plays a huge part in your success and, as a general rule: the more total stakes you place the more you’re expected to lose long-term.

 - The World’s Most Unique & Spectacular Football Stadiums - July 19, 2021